amiaopensource/vrecord/README.md

 Click "OK" when you are finished with your selections.
 Vrecord will save all of your selections to a cofiguration file.
 If any selections are "Undeclared" vrecord will prompt you in the terminal window to make a choice.

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.
+Do not type any keys while the vrecord is working.

 #### A Few Quirks ####
 When you start recording there may be several seconds of delay before the vrecord window actually appears.
 But don't worry, once you've pressed enter, vrecord is already capturing.